SneaksAndData/terraform-provider-boxer/integration_tests/readme.md

-# Running the integration tests manually
+# Run the tests manually (getting the internal token and checking it)

 1. Start the Keycloak server:
 ```bash